virezox/mech/googleplay/readme.md

 ## Protocol buffer

-Need to find a better Unmarshal for arbitrary bytes.
+I have implemented a parser for unknown bytes.

 ## EncryptedPasswd